intel/ikgt-core/readme.txt

 # limitations under the License.
 ################################################################################

-This readme covers instructionsfor building and launching evmm, which is a core VTx layer.
+This readme covers instructions for building and launching evmm, which is a core VTx layer.

 =============================================================================
 Content of the Source Package
 =============================================================================

-	core
+	vmm
 	This contains evmm source files and build makefiles

 	loader
 	This contains pre-OS loader for evmm launch

 	packer
-	This contains packer tool to build final image from core and loader
+	This contains packer tool to build final image from vmm and loader

 	product
 	This contains config file for different boards